Constraining Black Hole Horizon Properties Through Long-Duration Gravitational Wave Observations: Results

 \subsection{Combined Bounds Across Events}

-To leverage available information, we combine posterior distributions across events O1 - O4a using the procedure described in Sec.~\ref{sec:combining}.
-The resulting combined posterior, shown in Fig.~\ref{fig:Combining}, is sharply peaked at lower values of $\log_{10}\epsilon$, yielding a $90\%$ upper bound of (\text{-}27.12).
+To leverage available information, we combine posterior distributions across events from O1 - O4 using the procedure described in Sec.~\ref{sec:combining}.
+The resulting combined posterior, shown in Figure~\ref{fig:Combining}, is sharply peaked at lower values of $\log_{10}\epsilon$, yielding a $90\%$ upper bound of (\text{-}38.64).

-This represents an improvement of more than two orders of magnitude compared to the best single-event bound (\text{-}25.08) of the combined events, and tighter than the original GW150914 analysis (\text{-}23.5).
+This represents an improvement of many orders of magnitude compared to the best single-event bound (\text{-}29.58) of the combined events, and tighter than the original GW150914 analysis (\text{-}24).
+The effect of including different selections of events in a hierarchical posterior is shown in Figure~\ref{fig:Posterior_combinations}, illustrating the value of recent high-SNR detections and larger populations of low-SNR detections in improving our bounds.

-Removing O4a events from the combination (Fig.~\ref{fig:Combining-O4a}) yields a slightly weaker bound of (\text{-}26.40), illustrating the statistical benefit of including new high-SNR observations.